NVIDIA/TensorRT-LLM/docs/source/performance/perf-benchmarking.md

 ```

 After the engine is built, you need to define the Medusa choices.
-The choices are specify with a YAML file like the following example (`medusa.yaml`):
+The choices are specified with a YAML file like the following example (`medusa.yaml`):

 ```yaml
 - [0]